Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 In the 1884-1920 years, a small, bicameral hostel was operating on the shore of Czarny Staw.

-Black Pond under Rysy (Czarny Staw on the Sea Eye) is a Tatra post-glacial lake located in the Valley of Rybiego Potok, at the altitude of 1583 m above sea level.
+Black Pond under Rysy (Czarny Staw on the Sea Eye) is a Tatra glacial lake located in the Rybiego Potoku Valley, at an altitude of 1583 m above sea level.

-Shadows cast by the peaks give the waters almost black color, hence the name of the pond.
+The shadows cast by the peaks give the waters an almost black color, hence the name of the pond.

-It is the southernmost lake in Poland, which in the deepest place has 76,4 m.
+It is the southernmost lake in Poland, 76,4 m at its deepest.

 Walls rise above Czarny Staw the pulpit.

-The Black Pond freezes in October and the ice cover stays here until June, sometimes even up to July.
+Czarny Staw already freezes in October and the ice cover remains here until June, sometimes even until July.

-The temperature of the water in Czarny Staw is 7-11,5 ° C in summer, and the shaded banks are also chilly on hot summer days.
+The water temperature in Czarny Staw is 7-11,5 ° C in summer, and the shaded shores are also cool on hot summer days.

 The edges of Czarny Staw are overgrown with endemic vegetation, among others: sinneriform saxifrage, Alpine thistle, three-mesh sieve, Lachenal sedge and Tatra mountain grass.

-- red - to PTTK hostels at the Morskie Okoand then on the east bank of Morskie Oko to the threshold of Czarny Staw (50 min) and further to Rysów peak (3 h)
+- red - to PTTK hostels at Morskie Okoand further along the eastern shore of Morskie Oko to the threshold of Czarny Staw (50 min) and further to the summit of Rysy (3 h)

--green - from the Black Pond to Kazalnica and Mięguszowiecka Przełęcz pod Chłopkiem (2,5 h)
+-green - from the Czarny Staw to Kazalnica and the Mięguszowiecka Przełęcz pod Chłopkiem (2,5 h)

-The iron cross, which was placed over the Black Pond in the 1836 year, is characteristic.
+The iron cross that was erected over the Czarny Staw in 1836 is characteristic.

 The Black Pond under Rysy is considered one of the most beautiful in the Tatras.
 This is due to the surroundings and beautiful views extending from this place.
 Approach to Czarny Staw leads alongside the cascade of the Czarnostawska Siklawa.